nextmillenniummedia/next-sdk-android-example/docs/manual/Rewarded.md

 And some class `ClassicRewardedFragment` for this fragment in code.

 All that you need is to create new instance of `InAppRewardedAd` after view is created.
-But you need to wrap view before the load with `InAppSdk.wrapView` method.
+But you need to wrap view before the load with `NextSdk.wrapView` method.
 We recommend to do this in `onCreateView` method of fragment.

 ```Java